 The restaurant offers a unique and memorable dining experience, thanks to its exquisite French haute cuisine and exquisite tasting menu.
 Some of the highlights on the menu include lobster bisque, beef tartare, beef rib, and duck confit.
-The restaurant also has a wine bar and cellar that is sure to impress.
+The restaurant also has a wine bar and cellar that will impress.

-ASPIC is among the best restaurants in Paris that specialize in French cuisine and is run by Quentin Giroud.
+ASPIC is among the best restaurants in Paris, specializing in French cuisine, and is run by Quentin Giroud.

 There are just a few tables, and the young chefs will present the meals to you and comment on what they have produced.
 Products that are in season are given preference, and wines made by smaller winemakers are chosen.